 I was a Mechanical Engineering Intern at the ATC.
 My job was to design, simulate, prototype, build, and verify mission-critical components for the first generation of the Uber Self-Driving Cars.
+I had a few different projects I worked on, but one of my favorites was a trick license plate holder that hid a fiber data offload port behind a locked panel.
+I eventually started helping out the thermal subsystem, which led naturally into my full-time position working on the vehicle onboard computers.

 I worked with the Haptics group on Carnegie Mellon campus to develop psychophysical sensations to augment physical and virtual interactions.
 I created a haptic demonstrations library by programming BLE-enabled embedded hardware to create interfaces to actuators and sensors.
 The goal of this work was a modular haptic system.
 In addition to working the software end, I designed filters and post-processing circuitry in Eagle.
 I also worked with other associates to utilize 3D printing technology to create vibration-dampening and -enhancing housings for actuators running with my custom library.
 It saddened me to here that after February of 2018, the doors of the Disney Research Labs closed at Carnegie Mellon University.